Dr Melanie Brunner

 I am particularly interested in late medieval ecclesiastical and religious history, especially the interactions of theology, (canon) law and papal administration; the history of the mendicant orders, particularly the Franciscans; and ideals of voluntary poverty and religious reform.
 I have recently begun a new project exploring the political culture and the process of decision-making at the papal court in Avignon (1305-1378).

-I am a member of the DFG-Netzwerk Imitation: Mechanismen eines kulturellen Prinzips im Mittelalter, funded by the Deutsche Forschungsgemeinschaft and chaired by Dr Jörg Sonntag (Sächsische Akademie der Wissenschaften zu Leipzig/Technische Universität Dresden) and Dr Gerald Schwedler (Universität Zürich).
+I have been a member of the DFG-Netzwerk Imitation: Mechanismen eines kulturellen Prinzips im Mittelalter, funded by the Deutsche Forschungsgemeinschaft and chaired by Dr Jörg Sonntag (Sächsische Akademie der Wissenschaften zu Leipzig/Technische Universität Dresden) and Dr Gerald Schwedler (Universität Zürich).

-Additionally, I am part of Marginalisation and the Law: Medieval and Modern, sponsored by the White Rose Collaboration Fund and chaired by Maroula Perisanidi (Leeds)
+Additionally, I was part of Marginalisation and the Law: Medieval and Modern, sponsored by the White Rose Collaboration Fund and chaired by Maroula Perisanidi (Leeds)

 I have also been involved with the DFG-Netzwerk Stilus Curiae: Spielregeln der Konflikt- und Verhandlungsführung am Papsthof des Mittelalters (12.-15.
 Jahrhundert), funded by the Deutsche Forschungsgemeinschaft and chaired by Dr Jessika Nowak (Universität Basel) and Dr Georg Strack (Ludwig-Maximilians-Universität München).